Herbs for Detox – Spring Cleansing with Plant Medicines Can Revitalize EnergyKeith Stelling, MA, MNIMH, Dip. Phyt, MCPP (England) February 19, 2023

 Now let’s look at some of the famous spring cleansing remedies that have been used in the past and discover why they are still effective.
 It is no accident that the herbs traditionally used for spring tonics are either roots or plants that begin vigorous growth with all their constituents intact very early in the season.

 One of the first plants to appear in spring is the dandelion.
 This is really a remarkable cure because it has the ability to extract toxins – even heavy metals – from the tissues and is at the same time an ideal remedy for restoration and support of the liver itself.
-That’s why skin problems (a sure indicator of toxicity) always respond favourably to dandelion root.
+That’s why skin problems (a sure indicator of toxicity) always respond favorably to dandelion root.
 Dandelion root is even used to treat jaundice and hepatitis as well as gall bladder problems.

 How does it work?
 The liver restoration process is accomplished by stimulating production of bile which then flushes through the liver cells triggering natural decongestion and self-restoration.